 Annually replace the main system filter elements located in the hydraulic tank.
-The filter is accessible through the access cover in the back of the right hand twine box.
+The filter is accessible on top of twine box.
 The hydraulic tank does not require draining in order to change the elements, however, you will need a container to catch the oil contained in the filter elements and housing.
 A check valve at the inside end of the housing will prevent oil draining from the tank.
 A ball valve is provided just below the filter housing to allow for draining the tank while changing the hydraulic fluid.

-The charge system filter is a spin-on canister located on top of the main pump housing.
+The charge system filter is a spin-on canister located on top of the main Sunstrand pump housing.
 It is not necessary to drain the main tank in order to replace this filter, however, some hydraulic fluid will be able to escape from the system while the filter is removed.